wmayner/pyphi/docs/examples/emergence.rst

 macro-elements.
 When coarse-graining the system we assume that the resulting macro-elements do not differentiate the different micro-elements.
-Thus any correspondence between states must be stated solely in terms of the number of micro-elements which are on, and not depend on which micro-elements are on.
+Thus any correspondence between states must be stated solely in terms of the number of micro-elements which are ON, and not depend on which micro-elements are ON.

 For example, consider the macro-element ``(0, 1, 2)``.
-We may say that the macro-element is on if at least one micro-element is on, or if all micro-elements are on; however, we may not say that the macro-element is on if micro-element ``1`` is on, because this relationship involves identifying specific micro-elements.
+We may say that the macro-element is ON if at least one micro-element is ON, or if all micro-elements are ON; however, we may not say that the macro-element is ON if micro-element ``1`` is ON, because this relationship involves identifying specific micro-elements.

 The ``grouping`` attribute of the |CoarseGrain| describes how the state of